 What Does the Passenger Arrival Card for Niue Look Like?

 Don’t worry about getting too bored on a flight or a cruise to Niue.
 Part of the in-flight entertainment is completing the Niue Passenger Arrival Card, a legal document which asks for some personal details, reasons for your visit, and any declarations concerning Customs, Biosecurity and Health requirements for entering Niue.
 A card will be given to you on your flight or cruise to Niue and must be completed for each individual passenger, including children and infants.
-This guide will show you what the Niue Passenger Arrival Card looks like, as well as give a few tips to complete it.
+This guide will show you what the Niue Passenger Arrival Card looks like, as well as give a few tips for completing it.

 For more advice on arriving in Niue, see Everything You Need to Know About Arriving in Niue and The Complete Guide to Alofi Airport Niue.